ploomber/ploomber/doc/get-started/basic-concepts.rst

    ploomber build

-Ploomber keeps track of source changes to skip up-to-date tasks, if you run that command again, only tasks whose source code has changed are executed.
+Ploomber keeps track of source changes to skip up-to-date tasks if you run that command again, only tasks whose source code has changed are executed.

 For a full reference on ``pipeline.yaml`` files see: :doc:`../api/spec`

-**Note:** Writing a ``pipeline.yaml`` file is optional, you can also create pipelines by pointing to a directory with scripts. `Click here <https://github.com/ploomber/projects/tree/master/spec-api-directory>`_ to see an example.
+**Note:** Writing a ``pipeline.yaml`` file is optional; you can also create pipelines by pointing to a directory with scripts. `Click here <https://github.com/ploomber/projects/tree/master/spec-api-directory>`_ to see an example.
 However, this is only recommended for simple projects (i.e., pipelines with just a couple tasks).